 Architecture overview

-suggest_promptsinvoke the LLM.
-Routing through backend means one LRU cache, one cost telemetry surface, no duplicate LLM client implementations. - Audit log unification.
-Every action — whether from MCP, portal, or REST API — lands in the same backend access log.
+- Audit log unification.
+Every call — MCP, portal, or REST — lands in the same access log.
 Compliance + debugging stay simple.

 Transport: HTTP-over-JSON-RPC, not stdio